EvobyteDigitalBiology/readstore/docs/readme.md

 You can check the ProData for each Dataset in the ReadStore App under the `Datasets` section.

-Processed Data are not directly uploaded to the ReadStore database, but similar to raw datasets their path are stored and validated.
+Processed Data are not directly uploaded to the ReadStore database, but similar to raw datasets their path are stored in the database and validated.

 Here's an example how to upload, retrieve and delete a processed file.